get-convex/convex-docs/docs/dashboard/teams.md

 Use the [billing page](https://dashboard.convex.dev/team/settings/billing) to upgrade your Convex subscription to a higher tier, or manage your existing subscription.

+On paid plans, you can also update your billing contact details, payment method, and view your invoices.

 [Learn more about Convex pricing](https://www.convex.dev/plans).